eknery/Melastom_endemism_Andes/README.md

 4. the collector curve over the focal area;<p>

 ### Methods:
-The dataset includes georeferenced occurences (~30.000) of Melastom species deposited in the [GBIF](https://www.gbif.org)repository by the NYBG.
+The dataset includes georeferenced occurences (~30.000) of Melastom species deposited in the [GBIF](https://www.gbif.org) database by the NYBG.
 We utilized raster layers from [WorldClim](https://www.worldclim.org/) as features of Machine-learning algorithms.
 Model projections were based on the Maximum Entropy algorithm ([MaxEnt](https://biodiversityinformatics.amnh.org/open_source/maxent))

 ### Main Findings